anguillanneuf/CarND-Advanced-Lane-Lines/README.md

 _Scripts:_ `myImageProcessing.py` (Line 75-200), `myLaneDetection.py` (Line 26)

 This is probably the part of the project where I have spent most time on because it is challenging to always detect lane lines correctly.
 I rely on two functions to do my job properly.
 They are `find_lane_start` and `sliding_window_method`.
 Here is roughly how they work.
-Detailed comments can be found in the script.
+Detailed comments can be found in the scripts.

 The warped image from the previous step gets passed into my `sliding_window_method` function with the default sliding window size set to be (128, 72).
 If both the left and right lane lines are detected in the previous frame, searching of lanes in the current frame starts where the lanes in the previous frame start. _Side note: alternatively, I can create a region of interest using the lane information from the previous frame or frames._  In all other cases, if only one lane was detected and not the other in the previous frame, I set the starting point of my search for the detected lane where the previously found lane is, and use a custom function to locate a good starting point for my search; if neither lanes were detected in the previous frame, a full-blown search gets kicked off.